Benefits Of Lavender Oil: 8 Uses For This Essential Oil

-If you’re looking to calm both the body and the mind (and let’s face it — we could all benefit from a little R&R), look no further than the classic essential oil: lavender oil.
-While the pretty purple plant itself is a sight to be seen, its versatile essential oil is where the healing powers are at.
+If you're looking to calm both the body and the mind (and let's face it—we could all benefit from a little R&R), look no further than the classic essential oil: lavender oil.
+While the pretty purple plant itself is a sight to see, its versatile essential oil is where the healing powers are at.
 From your head to your toes, lavender oil can help you de-stress, decompress, and develop your healthiest routines yet.

 Lavender oil, also known by its scientific name Lavandula angustifolia, is a type of essential oil derived from—you guessed it—the lavender flower.
 Although it's now grown globally, lavender is native to the Mediterranean, the Arabian Peninsula, and Russia.

-The soothing powers of lavender oil don’t stop there.
-In one study researchers found that lavender oil could go toe-to-toe against a prescription medication for general anxiety.
-For six weeks, one group of participants took anxiety-reducing medication Lorazepam, while another group took an oral dosage of lavender oil.
-At the end of the trial period, both groups reported an almost identical decrease in anxiety — 45% and 46%, respectively.
-When it came to more extreme conditions, the oil still proved effective: a 2017 study found aromatherapy using lavender oil even calmed anxiety in pre-operative patients.
+The soothing powers of lavender oil don't stop there.
+In one study, researchers found that lavender oil could go toe-to-toe against a prescription medication for general anxiety.
+For six weeks, one group of participants took the anxiety-reducing medication Lorazepam while another group took an oral dosage of lavender oil.
+At the end of the trial period, both groups reported an almost identical decrease in anxiety—45% and 46%, respectively.
+When it came to more extreme conditions, the oil still proved effective: A 2017 study found aromatherapy using lavender oil even calmed anxiety in preoperative patients.

-What do yeast infections, athlete’s foot, and ringworms all have in common?
-They’re each a different form of fungal infection, which occurs when annoying fungi develop in damp parts of the body.
-Lavender oil has both antibacterial and antifungal properties which could help clear these up.
+What do yeast infections, athlete's foot, and ringworm all have in common?
+They're each a different form of fungal infection, which occurs when annoying fungi develop in or on damp parts of the body.
+Lavender oil has both antibacterial and antifungal properties, which could help clear these up.
 In fact, it was shown to fend off candida (the culprit behind yeast infections) in a lab study.